Oklahoma

 How to send photos and postcards to Mayes County Jail

-A great way to send love and support to loved one at Mayes County Jail is to send photos and postcards.
+A great way to send love and support to a loved one at Mayes County Jail is to send photos and postcards.
 It only takes a few minutes to send photos from your phone and it makes a huge difference.
 You can also mail postcards with words of support and inspiration, or design your own postcard for special moments like birthdays and holidays.

 Important!
 Be sure not to send any explicit photos or they may not be approved by the facility.
 You can also use a photo printing app like Penmate to make sure your photos are printed at the correct size (4x6 or 3x5) and are mailed according to the rules and regulations of Mayes County Jail.